salottodev/bisq-mobile/bisqapps/README.md

 # Bisq Mobile

+## Goal

-This project aims to make Bisq Network accesible in Mobile Platforms following the philosofy of Bisq2 - to make it easier for both, experienced and newcomers, to trade Bitcoin in a decentralized way.
+This project aims to make Bisq Network accesible in Mobile Platforms following the philosofy of [Bisq2](https://github.com/bisq-network/bisq2/contribute) - to make it easier for both, experienced and newcomers, to trade Bitcoin in a decentralized way as well as defending Bisq motto: exchange, decentralized, private & secure.

-# TODO

 ## How to contribute

+We follow Bisq standard guidelines for contributions, fork + PR, etc. Please refer to [Contributor Checklist](https://bisq.wiki/Contributor_checklist)

+Follow along to learn how to run this project.
+If you are a mobile enthusiast and feel driven by Bisq goals, please reach out!

 ### Project dev requirements